-This ARTICLE On Chapter 11 Bankruptcy Guidelines On Mortgage Loans Was PUBLISHED On November 28th, 2019
+This ARTICLE On Chapter 11 Bankruptcy Guidelines On Mortgage Loans Was UPDATED And PUBLISHED On December 5th, 2020

 Consumers can qualify for a home loan after bankruptcy.

 - We have covered qualifying for a mortgage after Chapter 7 and Chapter 13 Bankruptcy

 - However, we have not written any blogs about qualifying for a mortgage after Chapter 11 Bankruptcy